ros-industrial/ros2_i_training/workshop/source/_source/navigation/ROS2-Cartographer.md

     install/turtlebot3_cartographer/share/turtlebot3_cartographer\
     /config -configuration_basename turtlebot3_lds_2d.lua
     ```

- 1. create a map
+ 5. create a map

     ***Hint: Make sure that the Fixed Frame (in Global Options) in RViz is set to “map”.***

     In this way the map is fixed and the robot will move relative to it.
     The scanner of the Turtlebot3 covers 360 degrees of its surroundings.
 Thus, if objects are close by to the robot it will start to generate the map.

-    Teleoperate the robot through the physical world until the enclosed environment is completely covered in the virtual map.
+    Teleoperating the robot through the physical world until the enclosed environment is completely covered in the virtual map.

     The following hints help you to create **a nice map**: